Arthur Rock: Early life

-Rock was born and raised in Rochester, New York, in a Jewish family.
-He was an only child and his father owned a small candy store where Rock worked as a youth.
+Rock was born and raised in Rochester, New York.
+He was an only child and his father owned a small candy store where Rock worked in his youth.
 He joined the U.S. Army during World War II but the war ended before he was deployed.
 He then went to college on the G.I.
 Bill.
-He graduated with a Bachelor's degree in business administration from Syracuse University in 1948 and earned an MBA from Harvard Business School in 1951.
+He graduated with a bachelor's degree in business administration from Syracuse University in 1948 and earned an MBA from Harvard Business School in 1951.

 Career

 Rock started his career in 1951 as a securities analyst in New York City, and then joined the corporate finance department of Hayden, Stone & Company in New York, where he focused on raising money for small high-technology companies.
 In 1957, when the "traitorous eight" left Shockley Semiconductor Laboratory, Rock was the one who helped them find a place to go: he convinced Sherman Fairchild to start Fairchild Semiconductor.

 In 1961, he moved to California.
 Along with Thomas J. Davis Jr., he formed the San Francisco venture capital firm Davis & Rock.

-Rock was a member of Apple Inc.'s board when Steve Jobs was ousted in the mid 1980s.

-In 2003, Rock donated $25 million to the Harvard Business School to establish the Arthur Rock Center for Entrepreneurship.

-Politics
+In 1968, Robert Noyce, Gordon Moore, and another Fairchild employee named Andy Grove, were ready to start a new company, Intel.
+Noyce contacted his good friend Rock, with whom he used to hike and camp.
+Rock described how Intel started:

+Bob [Noyce] just called me on the phone.
+We'd been friends for a long time.… Documents?
+There was practically nothing.
+Noyce's reputation was good enough.
+We put out a page-and-a-half little circular, but I'd raised the money even before people saw it.

+Intel was incorporated in Mountain View, California, on July 18, 1968, by chemist Gordon E. Moore (known for "Moore's law"), Robert Noyce, a physicist and co-inventor of the integrated circuit.
+Of the original 500,000 shares, Noyce held 245,000, Moore 245,000, and Rock 10,000; all at $1 per share.
+Rock raised $2.5 million of convertible debentures from a limited group of private investors in one day.
+Rock became Intel's first chairman.

+In 1978, Mike Markkula of Apple Computer connected Rock with Steve Jobs and Steve Wozniak.
+Rock bought 640,000 shares of Apple Computer and became a long-time director of the company.

+Rock's investments and personal guidance helped launch and govern a roster of corporate firms including Intel, Apple, Scientific Data Systems, Teledyne, Xerox, Argonaut Insurance, AirTouch, the Nasdaq Stock Market, and Echelon Corporation.

+Venture capital

+During the 1950s, putting a venture capital deal together may have required the help of two or three other organizations to complete the transaction.
+It was a business that was growing very rapidly, and as the business grew, the transactions grew exponentially.
+Rock, one of the pioneers of Silicon Valley during his venturing the Fairchild Semiconductor is often credited with the introduction of the term "venture capitalist" that has since become widely accepted.